-Our team of prosthetists understand the challenges you face.
+Our team of prosthetists understands the challenges you face.
 Some of them have artificial limbs themselves!

-We’ll work closely with you to maximize your mobility and independence, and help you make the most appropriate decisions based on your goals and financial considerations.
+We’ll work closely with you to maximize your mobility, whether you need a prosthetic arm to complete everyday activities or want high-tech blades to run in a marathon.
+We’ll help you make the most appropriate decisions based on your goals and financial considerations.

 We use the latest technology to customize a highly functional prosthesis with cosmetic touches that express your individuality.
 As your body and circumstances change and prosthetic design continues to advance, we’re here to provide lifelong support.

 Before you visit Mary Free Bed, your physician will evaluate your condition and write a prescription for a prosthesis.
 Your Mary Free Bed prosthetist will take it from there.

 During your first visit, you’ll talk about your medical history and activities.
 Your prosthetist will assess your range-of-motion and muscle strength, take measurements of your body and make an impression of your residual limb.
 This helps to ensure a comfortable fit.